Overview of Multistate Voluntary Disclosure Process

 2. The VDA

-The taxpayer signs the VDA already signed by the state and returns it to NNP staff together with registration (if required), tax returns, tax payment, and any additional required information.
-NNP staff will then forward all of this to the state, completing the voluntary disclosure package.
+- NNP staff will forward the state-signed VDA to the taxpayer/taxpayer representative, along with instructions for sending the taxpayer-signed VDA to the state, registering with the state, and filing back tax returns and payments.
+The taxpayer signs the VDA already signed by the state and returns it to the state together with registration (if required), tax returns, tax payment, and any additional required information completing the voluntary disclosure package.

 The National Nexus Program serves only states that are members of the program.
 Please click here for a list of National Nexus Program Members.